A Security Officer Salary Guide for Employers in 2024

 Minimum wage compliance

-- Federal vs. state vs. local: The Fair Labor Standards Act (FLSA) sets a federal minimum wage, yet some states, and some localities have their own minimum wage laws that may be higher.
-You're always obligated to pay the highest of the rates.
+- Federal vs. state vs. local: The Fair Labor Standards Act (FLSA) sets a federal minimum wage, yet some states and some localities have their minimum wage laws that may be higher.
+You're always obligated to pay the higher of the two rates.

 - Know your rates: Familiarize yourself with both federal and state minimum wage laws.
 Resources like the Department of Labor website offer a searchable database to find the minimum wage applicable to your location.

-- Recordkeeping is key: Maintain accurate records of your guards' hours worked to ensure proper minimum wage compliance.
+- Recordkeeping is key: Maintain accurate records of officer hours worked to ensure proper minimum wage compliance.

 Overtime rules

-- Different states have their own specific overtime laws, which may provide additional protections or have different thresholds than the federal FLSA standards.
+- Different states have specific overtime laws, which may provide additional protections or have thresholds different from the federal FLSA standards.
 It's important to check state-specific regulations to ensure compliance.

-Consult the DOL website or an employment lawyer for detailed information on overtime exemptions for security guards in your state.
+Consult the DOL website or an employment lawyer for detailed information on overtime exemptions for security officers in your state.

 By automating scheduling and providing real-time data, Belfry empowers you to manage your workforce efficiently and tighten your margins.